 - Fiber is stripped and cleaned.

-- Epoxy is prepared and injected into a ferrule assembly (ferrule pressed into a ferrule-holder)
+- Epoxy is prepared and injected into a ferrule assembly (ferrule pressed into a ferrule holder)

 - Ferrule (loaded with epoxy and fiber) is loaded into a Curing Oven for a period of time to cure the epoxy.

-Fiber Stripping: Fibers must be stripped of all protective coatings prior to inserting into a connector.
+Fibers must be stripped of all protective coatings prior to inserting into a connector.
 Mechanical stripping, by far the most common method, consists of using tools with sharp, precisely machined metal cutting blades to cut into the protective layer and strip it away from the fiber.
 It is important for the blades to cut a clean, neat edge on the protective coating, and that the blades do not contact or scratch the bare fiber during stripping.

 Damage to the fiber during stripping may not always cause the fiber to break immediately.
 It is very possible for a damaged fiber to remain unbroken during the production line processing.
 Unless the weakened fiber breaks during production processing, there is no way to measure if the fiber has been damaged or not.
 A product with damaged fiber may pass all standard production testing (visual inspection, IL / RL, etc), but will be extremely susceptible to future field failure.
 Controlling stripper blade quality and stripping processes are essential to ensure maximum product life.

-Epoxy Preparation and Curing: Epoxies used in FO cable assembly production are carefully selected for their cured bonding properties—their ability to keep a strong fiber/ferrule bond during the service life of the cable assembly.
+Epoxies used in FO cable assembly production are carefully selected for their cured bonding properties—their ability to keep a strong fiber/ferrule bond during the service life of the cable assembly.
 During their lifetime, connectors are exposed to a variety of environmental and mechanical stresses (changes in temperature and humidity, forces from mating against another connector, etc).
 A properly cured, solid epoxy bond helps ensure the fiber will not move within the ferrule, and thus maintains a proper fiber-to-fiber connection, regardless of exposure to such stresses.

-For a two-part epoxy to achieve its maximum cured bonding properties, the two parts must be sufficiently mixed, and cured at the proper temperature and time.
+For a two-part epoxy to achieve its maximum cured bonding properties, the two parts must be sufficiently mixed and cured at the proper temperature and time.
 Improperly mixed or under-cured epoxy will generally NOT continue to cure at room temperature——the epoxy may APPEAR to be fully cured, and will exhibit sufficient bonding for the product to complete the assembly process—the product may very well pass all subsequent visual and IL / RL testing.
 But it will never have the long-term properties for which the epoxy was selected in the first place.

 The only way to verify that epoxy processes are appropriate for the product is through destructive product testing during process development.
 And since destructive testing is not possible in a production line, very robust process controls MUST be in place in the production line to ensure the accepted processes are followed precisely.
-Again, proper mixing processes or proper application of curing heat or curing time CANNOT be verified after-the-fact.
+Again, proper mixing processes or proper application of curing heat or curing time CANNOT be verified after the fact.

 It is common practice to inject epoxy into the rear of a ferrule, until a small bead of epoxy is observed exiting the ferrule tip.
 This is an effective way to ensure that the entire ferrule hole has been filled with epoxy prior to inserting fiber.

 However, often overlooked is the importance of controlling the amount of epoxy which remains BEHIND the ferrule (inside the ferrule-holder).
-This is the area which holds the weakest part of the entire fiber length: the transition area where the protective coating has been stripped from the bare fiber (see above, “Fiber Stripping”).
+This is the area that holds the weakest part of the entire fiber length: the transition area where the protective coating has been stripped from the bare fiber (see above, “Fiber Stripping”).
 It is critical that this entire transition area is completely encapsulated in epoxy.
 The epoxy provides strength to this area which is very weak and susceptible to fiber breakage.

-Too little epoxy inside the ferrule CANNOT be observed/tested-for after curing.
+Too little epoxy inside the ferrule CANNOT be observed/tested for after curing.
 Therefore, processes and controls MUST be implemented which ensure consistent and sufficient epoxy quantities inside the ferrule assembly.
 Pneumatic epoxy dispensing systems are very common, and they can work very well.
 However, the amount of epoxy that is dispensed with such systems will vary depending upon the epoxy viscosity, which will change through the pot-life of the epoxy.
 These systems can be effective, but only if the production processes account for this change of epoxy, and have proper processes and controls in place to ensure proper epoxy quantity has been injected.